subhadeepk/ROS-based-decenralized-leader-election/README.md

 ![LE_election](https://github.com/wickedticket/ROS-based-decenralized-leader-election/assets/109573774/435bfb59-36fc-496a-a5ed-13a6a1803734)

 This algorithm was made for a swarm of drones which will have to elect a new leader once the old leader goes offline.
-You can learn more about the framework [here](https://drive.google.com/file/d/129GMESgDbCwmpxd7BE9MdZqJg7M6vLed/view?usp=sharing)
+You can learn more about the framework [here]. (https://drive.google.com/file/d/129GMESgDbCwmpxd7BE9MdZqJg7M6vLed/view?usp=sharing)
 ## Using it for your own multi-robot framework

 In the simulation, main_script.py initializes every node.
 To run this on an independent node, you'd have to run node.py on it after changing all the parameters inside node.py.